maymoonaht/PioneerModel/README.md

 Original license is GPLv3, see LICENSE file in the repository.

-Modifications are Copyright (c) 2016, by California Institute of Technology, also under GPLv3, and Copyright (c) 2017 by University of Cincinnati, also under GPLv3.
+Modifications from SD-Robot-Vision/PioneerModel fork are Copyright (c) 2016, by California Institute of Technology, also under GPLv3, and Copyright (c) 2017 by University of Cincinnati, also under GPLv3.

 Modifications were performed by Catharine McGhan.

 Modifications include:
-- updating README.md file
+- updates to README.md file
 - changing the package names in all subdirectories to *_mod (for compatibility in case original branch is downloaded)
+- changes to directory names to make them match the package names in CMakeLists.txt and package.xml
+- updates to maintainer email addresses in package.xml files
 - removing .project and meow.txt files
 - fixing internal naming inside robot model (base_link_*_wheel_joint instead of base_*_wheel_joint)
 - adding <hardwareInterface> element to <joint> element inside robot model